cmiller82/docker-minecraft/README.md

-# docker-minecraft
+# docker-minecraft  WORK IN PROGRESS FROM THE FORK.

-A nice and easy way to get a Minecraft server up and running using docker.
+A nice and easy way to get a Minecraft server up and running with mods using docker.
 For help on getting started with docker see the [official getting started guide][0].
 For more information on Minecraft and check out it's [website][1].